novuhq/novu/docs/docs/cookbook/introduction.md

 In-App messages are grouped in Feeds.
 There can be one or multiple feeds.

-The code sample below fetches all the feeds that have been created and exist in In-App steps.
+The code sample below fetches all the feeds that have been created and exist in the In-App steps.

 <Tabs groupId="language" queryString>
   <TabItem value="js" label="Node.js">